bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 To do all this, we need to delve a bit deeper into how the Test Reports feature works.

+## The test results directory

 The Bitrise CLI creates a root directory for all test results and exposes its path in the `BITRISE_TEST_RESULT_DIR` Environment Variable (Env Var) for the supported Steps.
 As such, every supported Step sees its own test results directory.

 The Step then moves every artifact that is deemed a test result into the Step's test result directory: test result files, test attachments, logs, screenshots, and so on.

-After each Step run, the Bitrise CLI checks the Steps's test result directory.
+After each Step, the Bitrise CLI checks the Steps's test result directory.
 If the directory is not empty, the CLI adds a metadata file called `step-info.json`.
 This file describes the Step:

     // TestResultStepInfo ...
     type TestResultStepInfo struct {